 Regardless, given glycine’s near-flawlessly safe and simple profile, there should be zero harm in having a bit too much.
 My larger dosage was arrived at from a combination of the papers linked above (and linked to by those links), as well as some reasoning about my diet (high in methionine) and lifestyle.
 Unfortunately even with a blood plasma test of amino acid concentrations, it’s difficult to know if this is the optimal dose for human longevity, or if it is even helpful at all to begin with, but the cost/benefit analysis here still seems to lean heavily into the green.
 As a simple and common amino acid, it seems pretty difficult to hurt yourself with glycine, so even taking 10-50g a day shouldn’t be harmful.

 Information: Bacopa [Examine, webmd, Wikipedia] is an herb that seems to offer reliable but likely very minor improvements to some areas of memory and generalcognition.
 Effects are likely difficult to notice without rigorous placebo-controlled self-testing, but it is relatively safe and cheap regardless.
 Digestive side-effects aren’t uncommon, as is the case with many herbal supplements.
 In the future I’d like to replace my bacopa with a placebo and attempt to look for differences in quantitative cognitive performance metrics such as my anki recollection, but performing this experiment well is difficult, both because the effect is very minor and because a proper experiment with n=1 is very difficult.
 I don’t think bacopa is likely to be a big deal, but I’ve added it for now.
+As of 2021 I sometimes don’t take this, as it may result in slightly poorer digestion, and the benefit was marginal at best, but I have left it on this list for now.

 Dosage: 470mg (occasionally discontinued due to potential digestive side-effects)

 Information: Ashwagandha [Examine, webmd, Wikipedia] is an herb that offers potential anxiety and lipid profile improvements.
 Some users report that it reduces anxiety and stress significantly, with some studies showing up to a 28% reductions in cortisol (in subjects with elevated levels).
 Lipid improvements can also be notable, with some studies showing a 10% reduction of total cholesterol, even in healthy subjects.
 As an uncommon herbal supplement, digestive side effects are a notable probability.
 Ashwagandha is likely worth trying if you feel that you have untreated anxiety, you never know when you’ll get lucky with how much of a benefit you receive from some things.
+Although not scientifically rigorous, it did appear like the periods during which I took ashwaganda resulted in a notably improved lipid profile, consistent with what many studies have shown.
+I’d like to test this on myself in an n=1 RCT both for lipids and for potential relaxation/anxiolytic effects, but haven’t gotten around to it.

 Information: Fisetin [Wikipedia] is a plant flavonol that is found in several vegetables and fruits, with the highest concentration being found in strawberries.
 Fisetin is a sirtuin-activating compound and has extended the lifespan of yeast, worms, flies, and mice.
 It has been shown to be a strong senolytic agent and may induce apoptosis and other effects via the PI3K/AKT/mTOR pathway.
 I do not take it every day and am quite uncertain about what the right regime for supplementation should be for it, but currently take ~1,500mg of it for 4 days continually once every few months.
 This likely has room for improvement and may change in the future.
 I’d like to write more about fisetin in order to justify this, but haven’t yet found the time.
 Here’s a single picture of a pretty mouse instead.